-Showing the value of SEO is a vital part of any search professionals role.
+Showing the value of SEO is a vital part of any consultants role.

 To retain your part of marketing budgets and encourage further investment, performing an analysis that takes demand out of the equation and shows what would have happened to non-brand traffic without your input is essential.

 You can then easily show ROI, even if traffic has gone down due to demand dropping.

 The end output of this analysis that I'm going to run you through for the rest of this post is summarised into three key stats that you can provide on an ongoing basis.